I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 One of my best tips for keeping your home decluttered & organized is to ensure that everything always has a home.
 It’s fun to have new Christmas items out for the first few days, but eventually, they need to be put away!
 If you have kids, help them decide where they will keep their new toys.
 I find that if my girls have a clear understanding of where everything is supposed to live, they will happily keep their spaces tidy.

-As you begin to put away your gifts from Christmas it’s a great time to practise the “one in=one out” rule by getting rid of one item for every new item you received!
-We do this alot in our house and it really helps to keep the “clutter creep” under control!
+As you begin to put away your gifts from Christmas it’s a great time to practice the “one in=one out” rule by getting rid of one item for every new item you received!
+We do this a lot in our house and it really helps to keep the “clutter creep” under control!

 This is a favourite trick for keeping the clutter to a minimum…Put a basket out for donations and anyone in the family can put items in the basket as they decide they are no longer needed.
 Instead of just thinking “I should get rid of this”, it’s a simple way to encourage everyone to actually take action!

 Once the holidays are over and you’re settling into your normal routines, you may not have time to do a massive post-Christmas purge of your entire home all at once.
 That’s ok!
 Focus on one space at a time to get things back in order.
-Try my 7 Day Declutter Course [coming soon]!
+Try my 7 Day Declutter Course!

 Encourage the entire family to join in your post-Christmas purge!
 I finally convinced my husband to let me help him purge his wardrobe this year and now that he finally tackled it he’s loving being able to easily see what he has to wear!
 Put on some music, give the kids some incentives if necessary lol, and roll up your sleeves together.
 It makes it a lot more fun and a lot faster.
 For example, my kids know that if they suffer through trying on their clothing to show me what they’ve outgrown, they will get some fun new items so they usually don’t fuss at all!